SurveyEngine GmbH Terms & Conditions for the provision of Services

 7.3 Either party may terminate any Work Order if the other party breaches any material term of these T&Cs and fails to cure such breach within 30 days following written notice thereof from the non-breaching party.

-9.1 The Customer will provide each item in the Client Content Delivery Schedule as one single package that is complete, unambiguous, final and approved.
+8.1 The Customer will provide each item in the Client Content Delivery Schedule as one single package that is complete, unambiguous, final, and approved.

-9.2 Content packages provided will always assumed to be final and ready to commit production resources.
+8.2 Content packages provided will always be assumed to be final and ready to commit production resources.
 Re-issuance of a content package will be considered a major variation and may incur fees up to the entire total project fee.

-9.4 Any changes to the scope of work, including tasks requiring more hours than estimated or a change in the definition of sample, will require an approved variation to this work order (as per 2.2).
+8.4 Any changes to the scope of work, including tasks requiring more hours than estimated or a change in the definition of the sample, will require an approved variation to this work order (as per 2.2).

-9.6 Sign-off of simulated data constitutes acceptance of logic, structure, format and code-plan prior to fieldwork.
+8.6 Sign-off of simulated data constitutes acceptance of logic, structure, format, and code-plan prior to fieldwork.

-9.8 Sample Supply: Any change in total sample size, incidence rate (as % of eligible respondent among the target population, length of interview (as median respondent duration of completed survey), target population or sample frame will require a variation (as per 2.2) to this work order.
+8.8 Sample Supply: Any change in total sample size, incidence rate (as % of eligible respondent among the target population, length of interview (as the median respondent duration of the completed survey), target population or sample frame will require a variation (as per 2.2) to this work order.